cisamu123/CyberEye/README.md

   ![](images/vs.JPG)
 * Download the [source code](https://github.com/cisamu123/CyberEye/archive/refs/heads/main.zip) of this program.
   ![](images/loadSourceCode.JPG)
-* Unzip the “Telegram RAT” folder to your desktop.
+* Unzip the source code folder to your desktop.
-* Open the TelegramRAT.sln file through Visual Studio.
+* Open the NetKey.py file through IDE or default text editor.
 * Open file config.cs in project.
   ![](images/openConfig.JPG)
 * Insert your token from the bot and your chatID that you received earlier.